sourabh-patil/sourabh-patil/README.md

 ## 👨‍💻 About Me

 I'm a **Senior Machine Learning Engineer** with expertise in building production-grade AI systems across domains such as **NLP, Computer Vision, Speech**, and **Multi-modal** applications.
-I currently work at **Griffyn Robotech**, solving real-world problems in document intelligence, video analytics, and embedded AI.
+I currently work at **Infocusp Innovations**, solving real-world problems in document intelligence, video analytics, and embedded AI.

 ---